Paradigm Lost: Argument

 Lustick argues that the proposed two-state solution (TSS) is unlikely to materialize and that the current reality on the ground is one of "one and only one state [Israel] ruling the territory between the Mediterranean Sea and the Jordan River", under what he calls the "one-state reality" (OSR).
 Lustick views the failure of the two-state solution as primarily due to Israel, which had overwhelming military superiority and controlled the Palestinian territories from 1967 onwards.

-He argues that three elements of Israeli society led to a failure to compromise by Israel's leaders.
+Lustick argues that three elements of Israeli society led to a failure to compromise by Israel's leaders.
 First, while the Iron Wall strategy accurately predicted Arab responses to Zionist victories, it did not predict that these victories would entrench maximalism and refusal to compromise by Israel.
-Second, he argues that the prominence of memory of the Holocaust in Israel and the lessons drawn from it lead to seeing threats to Israel as Nazis, which harms the prospects of a negotiated peace.
+Second, he argues that the prominence of memory of the Holocaust in Israel and the lessons drawn from it led to seeing threats to Israel as Nazis, which harms the prospects of a negotiated peace.
 Third, he argues that the Israel lobby in the United States has pressed the United States government to support Israel in the conflict, marginalizing moderates in Israel.

 The fourth chapter of the book addresses why Lustick believes the two-state solution is unlikely and the last chapter presents alternatives.
 Lustick argues for establishing a single democratic state in Israel/Palestine with equal rights for all inhabitants, but according to him it will probably take decades to establish and is not guaranteed.